PrathamM16/Data_Preprocessing/README.md

-# Titanic Dataset Machine Learning Project
+# Titanic Dataset Machine Learning Data PreProcessing Techniques

 This project preprocesses the Titanic dataset for machine learning models using scikit-learn.